locustio/locust/docs/quickstart.rst

         self.client.get(f"/item?id={item_id}", name="/item")
         ...

-We've also declared two tasks by decorating two methods with ``@task``, one of which has been given a higher weight.
-When a simulated user of this type runs it'll pick one of either ``hello`` or ``view_item`` - with three times the chance of picking ``view_item`` - call that method and then pick a duration uniformly between 5 and 9 and just sleep for that duration.
+We've also declared two tasks by decorating two methods with ``@task``, one of which has been given a higher weight (3).
+When a User of this type runs it'll pick one of either ``hello`` or ``view_item`` - with three times the chance of picking ``view_item`` - call that method and then pick a duration uniformly between 5 and 9 and just sleep for that duration.
 After it's wait time it'll pick a new task and keep repeating that.